 Note on Attachments.
 Grants.gov has two categories of files for attachments: "mandatory" and "optional."
 OJP receives all files attached in both categories.
-Please ensure that all required documents are attached in either Grants.gov category.
+Attachments are also labeled to describe the file being attached (e.g., Project Narrative, Budget Narrative, Other, etc.) Please ensure that all required documents are attached in the correct Grants.gov category and are labeled correctly.
+Do not embed "mandatory" attachments within another file.